tomssojer/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 ![Question 201](images/question201.jpg)

-- [x] Box 1: Configure the web app to the Standard App Service tier.
+- [ ] Box 1: Configure the web app to the Standard App Service tier.
 Box 2: Enable autoscaling on the web app.
 Box 3: Add a Scale rule.
 Box 4: Configure a Scale condition.
 - [ ] Box 1: Enable autoscaling on the web app.
 Box 2: Add a Scale rule.
 Box 3:Configure a Scale condition.
 Box 4:Switch to an Azure App Services consumption plan.
-- [ ] Box 1: Configure the web app to the Standard App Service tier.
+- [x] Box 1: Configure the web app to the Standard App Service tier.
 Box 2: Enable autoscaling on the web app.
 Box 3: Configure a Scale condition.
-Box 4: SecretClient.
+Box 4: Add a Scale rule.
 - [ ] Box 1: Switch to an Azure App Services consumption plan.
 Box 2: Configure the web app to the Premium App Service tier.
 Box 3: Enable autoscaling on the web app.
 Box 4: Configure a Scale condition.

 **[⬆ Back to Top](#table-of-contents)**